 Pawn Shop Find: ‘Black Coral’ Heuer 980.026l

 Turns out, it just needed a new battery.
 Otherwise, this watch was in an almost pristine condition.
 What's even more interesting is that all the parts including the crown, clasp, and caseback are signed 'Heuer’, while housing an ETA 964.114 movement with an "L" suffix added to the reference number, meaning that it’s the second execution of the Black Coral variant.
-The PVD coating, despite its age (possibly from the early 80s), remained remarkably intact, a testament to the quality of Heuer's manufacturing, pre acquisition.
+The PVD coating, despite its age (possibly from the early 80s), remained remarkably intact, which is proof to the quality of Heuer's manufacturing, pre acquisition.

 Vintage Heuers often spotlight racing models like the Carrera, Autavia, and Monaco.
 However, the 1000 Divers also hold their own iconic status, with notable appearances in films like "The Wolf of Wall Street" and "The Living Daylights."
 The origins of these divers trace back to 1979, a time when Heuer faced challenges that had already begun in the mid-1970s, due to what we now know as the quartz crisis—a rough patch for the entire Swiss watchmaking industry.
 Quartz watches were making waves because they were not only technically advanced but also more affordable, giving traditional Swiss companies a run for their money.
 Of course, that didn't stop them from trying to break into the market too.